 What if you have a Living Trust and a Will that contradict one another?

 If you have a Revocable Living Trust, it sets up the distribution of your assets.
 However, a Will does the same.
 So what happens if you leave both a Revocable Living Trust and a Will — and what happens if the two documents contradict one another?
 This can be a big problem and cost your estate a lot of money in legal fees, federal taxes, and perhaps family relationships.
-This is just one reason why people call on us to properly draft or to review their entire Estate Plan.
+This is just one reason why people have us properly draft or to review their entire Estate Plan.

 Wondering about a Qualified Personal Residence Trust?